chakra-ui/chakra-ui/.changeset/tidy-fields-hold.md

 "@chakra-ui/react": patch
 ---

-Fix `Field.ErrorIcon` default size so it stays aligned with error text instead of expanding when the error area is full width.
+- **Field**: Fix `Field.ErrorIcon` default size so it stays aligned with error text instead of expanding when the error area is full width.